 Community property: Generally, in community property states, married persons have two types of property: separate property and community property.
 Unlike common law states, community property states look to the source of the property (not the name in which it is titled) to determine the character of the property.
 In most community property states, the property statutes specifically describe the types of property that are separate property and define community property as all property other than separate property.
 Generally, each spouse has sole control over his or her separate property and the separate property is liable for the debts of the spouse who owns it but not the debts of the other spouse.
-In community property states, a spouse's separate property generally includes (a) property damages award; and (c) property converted from community property to separate property by a written marital property agreement signed by both spouses.
+In community property states, a spouse's separate property generally includes (a) property acquired prior to the marriage; (b) property acquired during the marriage by gift, inheritance, or personal injury damages award; and (c) property converted from community property to separate property by a written marital property agreement signed by both spouses.
 Earnings (e.g., rent, interest, and dividends) from separate property agreement signed by both spouses.